Kian Best

 Kian Andrew Best (born 27 August 2005) is an English footballer who plays as a full-back for club Chelsea.

 Early life

 Best attended Corpus Christi Catholic High School, Fulwood in Lancashire.

-Career
+Club career

 In June 2021, Best agreed to two-year scholarship terms with Preston North End.
 In April 2023, his contract was extended by an extra year by Preston.
 Best made his league debut in the 2023–24 league opener against Bristol City wearing the number 33 shirt at Ashton Gate.
 On 29 January 2025, Best was loaned out to League of Ireland Premier Division club Bohemians until the end of June.
 On 9 May 2025, Preston North End announced that Best would be released following the end of his contract in June.
 He joined Premier League club Chelsea on 4 July 2025.

 International career

 In November 2023, Best received his first call-up to the England U19 side.
 He scored and assisted on his debut on 15 November 2023, in a 6–0 win over Romania U19.